Skip to content

 DuckDuckGo vs. Chrome in Motionmark 1.2

-DuckDuckGo browser even though it is in Beta clearly scores more than Chrome on our Intel MacBook.
-We ran these tests twice to ensure that these results are constant.
+DuckDuckGo browser, even though it is in Beta, scores more than Chrome on our Intel MacBook.
+We ran these tests twice to ensure that these results were constant.
 Let’s check how DuckDuckGo does on the M2 machine.

 On the M2 MacBook Air, Chrome did remarkably better than DuckDuckGo.
 This goes to show that the browser has potential but needs to improve the browser for Mac devices with Apple CPUs.